revaztutarashvili/Spring_Security_2/README.md

 # Describtion:
 - ## this is Spring security Object app, where i have Login based interface.
-- ## main thing is to :
+  ## main thing is to :
     - check user role (ADMIN, USER) to access login and sign up
     - cheeck authentication and authorisation.
+    ## Topics:
+    - Authentication
+    - SecurityContextHolder
+    - Filter
+    - SecurityConfig